thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

     **Note:** The default available `ROSAMachinePools` count is based on the assigned availability zones.

-### Deleting a Red Hat OpenShift Service on AWS with hosted control planes cluster with Cluster API (Technology Preview)
+### Deleting a Red Hat OpenShift Service on AWS with hosted control planes cluster with Cluster API

 Deleting the `ROSAControlPlane` deprovisions the Red Hat OpenShift Service on AWS with hosted control planes cluster.
 The process takes 30